Dyson V7 vs Dyson Outsize: Real-World Performance Test Results

 Despite its weaker airflow, the V7 is decent at picking up even embedded dirt.

-You’ll need to use the max setting exclusively to achieve similar results with the Outsize using the middle setting, hurting its run time and wearing out the battery prematurely.
+You’ll need to use the max setting exclusively to achieve similar results with the Outsize; using the middle setting hurts its runtime and wears out the battery prematurely.

-It’s not something I’d recommend for cleaning carpets exclusively, but something for maintenance vacuuming tasks inside a tiny home where space is a premium.
+It’s not something I’d recommend for carpet cleaning exclusively, but it’s good for maintenance vacuuming in a tiny home where space is a premium.